 So when it came to matters of the heart, sensitive topics were sometimes awkward or avoided.

 I don’t regret the way I grew up at at!
 I had a great childhood, and have amazing parents.
 This was just something that I struggled with, and that I would learn later on.

 Learning to Communicate

-After Ashton and had I started dating, I realized having someone to express my feelings to.
-He hold’s me accountable, and having someone to hold my hand through hard times was something that I really needed.
+After Ashton (my husband) and had I started dating, I realized having someone to express my feelings to, to hold me accountable, and having someone to hold my hand through hard times was something that I really needed.

 Letting my thoughts and reasoning behind things be known to him made it easier for me to see things without blinders on.

 Your feelings are valid.

 Having this intimacy with him also helped me to open up in my other relationships, with my family especially.